igoham/CISSP/physical_and_fire.md

 water to be released in a shorter period.
 Because the water being released is in such large volumes, these systems are usually not used in data processing environments.

+## Types of fire extinguishers
+	 Wet Pipes - caries water the entire time until the water is relased Dry Pipes - pipes are empty and filled with presurized air until the pipes require water Preaction systems - Filled with air until the presure changes, it then fills with water.
+Once the head melts it releases the water.
+Used in computing envrioments to allow more time to put out small fires and save electrical equpitment
+	 Deluge - large basin of water that is dumped on the source of the fire to attempt to cool it down Misting - can be used while devices are still one

 ## Computer Related Power topics